 Heredia, Costa Rica

 The Universidad Andres Bellow has roughly 19,000 students and is considered one of Chile’s most prestigious private universities.
-Conveniently located near the subway, students will enjoy exploring the diverse urban and natural framework present in the most culture of the most southern country in the world.
-Intensive language study can be complimented with courses in photography, women’s studies, or political science, just to name a few.
-For more information, visit USAC's web site and talk to a study abroad advisor.
+Conveniently located near the subway, students will enjoy exploring the diverse urban and natural framework present in one of the most southern countries in the world.
+Intensive language study can be complimented with courses in photography, women’s studies, or political science, to name a few.

-The Pau program offers an extraordinary opportunity to study the French language intensively, to take courses in other disciplines and to experience student life at a French university.
+The Pau program offers an extraordinary opportunity to study the French language intensively, to take courses in other disciplines, and to experience student life at a French university.
 Through formal coursework and personal interaction with the host culture, you will greatly expand your language skills and knowledge of French society.
 Pau is the perfect environment if you are looking for immersion into real traditional French culture in one of the most breathtakingly beautiful regions in France.
 The Pau program offers an intensive language approach that allows you to complete up to one and a half years of university language coursework in one semester.
-For more information, visit USAC's web site and talk to a study abroad advisor.